by Tim Gilmore, 10/7/2017

 Other remnants of Hansontown persist in the obdurate geometries of streets widened by 20th-century “urban renewal.”
 At the corner of Clay and State Streets, a nearly unnoticeable alley between old brick industrial buildings echoes State Street Lane, which ran along these same lines, only 10 feet wide, and contained 12 shotgun houses a century ago.

 On February 16, 1967, the black newspaper The Florida Star reported that two white men had been charged “with assault to murder in the shooting […] of Joseph Augustus Baldwin, 36-year-old hearse driver of 512 State Street Lane.”
-The two white men, James Aides and Leon Wheeler, had pulled up beside the hearse down on Roosevelt Boulevard and shot Baldwin point-blank in the head.
+The two white men, James Aides and Leon Wheeler, had pulled up beside the hearse down on Roosevelt Boulevard and shot Baldwin, for sport, point-blank in the head.
 He survived.
 There was, as yet, no such legal category as “hate crime.”

 Five blocks north of where Downtown Campus covers Julia Street downtown, Julia reemerges, without name or notice, as a lane into the parking lot for the Jacksonville Vital Statistics office of the Florida Department of Health.